Install Windows from a Flash Drive

 - Windows installation media.
 This could be an installation .ISO or DVD

-- USB flash drive with at least 5GB free space.
+- Flash drive (USB or MiniSD depending on what your device supports) with at least 5GB free space.
 This drive will be formatted, so make sure it doesn't have any important files on it.

-- Technician PC - Windows PC that you'll use to format the USB flash drive
+- Technician PC - Windows PC that you'll use to format the flash drive

-- Destination PC - A PC that you'll install Windows on
+- Target device - A device that you'll install Windows on

 Step 1 - Format the drive and set the primary partition as active

-Connect the USB flash drive to your technician PC.
+Connect the flash drive to your technician PC.

 Open Disk Management: Right-click on Start and choose Disk Management.